Falls of Clyde (ship): History

 In 1907, the Associated Oil Company (later Tidewater Oil) bought Falls of Clyde and converted her to a bulk oil tanker with a capacity of 19000 oilbbl.
 Ten large steel tanks were built into her hull, and a pump room, boiler and generator fitted forward of an oil-tight bulkhead.
-In this configuration she brought kerosene to Hawaii and returned to California with molasses for cattle feed.
+In this configuration she brought kerosene to Hawaii and returned it to California with molasses for cattle feed.

 In 1927, she was sold to the General Petroleum Company, her masts cut down, and converted into a floating fuel depot in Alaska.
-In 1959 she was bought by William Mitchell, who towed her to Seattle, Washington, intending to sell her to a preservation group.
+In 1959, she was bought by William Mitchell, who towed her to Seattle, Washington, intending to sell her to a preservation group.
 Mitchell's plan fell through and subsequent efforts by Karl Kortum, director of the San Francisco Maritime Museum, and Fred Klebingat, who had sailed in her as chief mate in 1915, to place her in Long Beach, California, or Los Angeles, California, were similarly disappointed.

 In 1963, the bank holding the mortgage on Falls of Clyde decided to sell her to be sunk as part of a breakwater at Vancouver, British Columbia.
 Kortum and Klebingat aroused interest in the ship in Hawaii, and within days of the scheduled scuttling raised funds to buy the ship.
 At the end of October 1963, Falls of Clyde was taken under tow bound for Honolulu.

 As a museum ship

 Falls of Clyde was given to the Bishop Museum and opened to the public in 1968.
-In 1970 shipbuilder and industrialist Sir William Lithgow, the grandson of original 19th century designer William Lithgow, was engaged to assist in her restoration as a full-rigged ship.
+In 1970, shipbuilder and industrialist Sir William Lithgow, the grandson of original 19th-century designer William Lithgow, was engaged to assist in her restoration as a full-rigged ship.
 His Port Glasgow shipyard donated new steel masts, and topgallants, jib and spanker booms of Oregon pine.

-In 1973 the ship was entered into the National Register of Historic Places, and declared a U.S. National Historic Landmark in 1989.
+In 1973, the ship was entered into the National Register of Historic Places, and declared a U.S. National Historic Landmark in 1989.

-In 1982 the ship was seriously damaged in Hurricane Iwa.
+In 1982, the ship was seriously damaged in Hurricane Iwa.
 By 2008 she was in poor condition.
 Causes of the deterioration of the ship are multiple.
-The ship has not been dry docked for a long time.
-Sandblasting arguably damaged the ship.
-Preventive maintenance was not performed.
+The ship has not been dry docked for a long time and preventive maintenance has not been performed.
 The Bishop Museum, "has been accused of incompetence and dishonesty" for raising $600,000 to preserve the ship but then spending only about half that, and for other decisions on how the money that was spent.